 Defined by one of his biographer’s as an “American Scoundrel” Dan Sickles led a colored and checkered life.
 His self-motivated actions on and off the battlefield have been debated by historians and buffs to this day.
 Even his date of birth elicits controversy.
 Daniel Sickles was supposedly born in New York City on October 20, 1819—although it is quite possible he was born on October 20, 1825.

 In 1856, Sickles was elected to the United States House of Representatives.
-Dan Sickles and his young wife, Teresa Bagioli Sickles, lived a lavish Washington D.C. lifestyle.
+Along with his young wife, Teresa Bagioli Sickles, lived a lavish Washington D.C. lifestyle.
 The two leased a mansion at Lafayette Square, just across from the White House.
 The couple hosted grand dinner parties for the upper crust of Washington society.
 It was well-known within the Washington social circles that the couple were less than faithful in the marital vows.

-On February 25, 1859, Sickles shot and killed his wife's lover, Philip Barton Key—in broad daylight.
-The victim was the son of Francis Scott Key, (author of the Star Spangled Banner).
+On February 25, 1859, Sickles shot and killed his wife's lover, Philip Barton Key, son of Francis Scott Key.
 Future Secretary of War Edwin Stanton represented Sickles in what would be the first successful use of the "temporary insanity" defense in the United States.

-Sickles began his military career serving as Colonel for the 70th New York Infantry before being appointed brigadier general of volunteers, commanding New York's Excelsior Brigade.
+Sickles began his military career serving as Colonel for the 70th New York Infantry before being appointed Brigadier General of volunteers, commanding New York's Excelsior Brigade.
 In November 1862 he was promoted to major general.
-While he was extremely brave in battle, he often found himself in conflict with superior officers.

-After the Civil War he worked for the Freedman’s Bureau as a clerk, holding that position in Washington, DC from 1867-1869.
-From 1869-1875 he worked in the Treasury Department.
-A diplomatic career next followed when he worked for the State Department in 1871 as a clerk to the Santo Domingo Commission.
-His successful work there led to President Ulysses S. Grant appointing him consul to Puerto Plata, Santo Domingo.
+After the war, Douglass worked for the Freedman’s Bureau and later in the Treasury Department.
+Douglass was appointed by President Ulysses S. Grant as consult to Puerto Plata, Santo Domingo.
 From 1875-1879 Douglass worked as a clerk in the U.S. consulate in Santo Domingo, returning to America upon his wife's death.
-With honed diplomatic skills and credentials Douglass relocated to upstate New York and joined the West India commissions business.
-Returning to Washington, DC in 1882, Douglass next found employment as an examiner for the United States Pension Bureau.
-He retired from federal government service in 1920.
-While living and working in Washington, DC in the 1870s he enjoyed a role for the District of Columbia schools as their secretary and treasurer following his appointment as a trustee in 1872.
+In 1882, Douglass moved back to Washington to work in the United States Pension Bureau.
+Douglass also served the District of Columbia schools as their secretary and treasurer .
 During this tenure he secured the employment of the first African American teachers in the nation’s schools and was an advocate of equal pay for African American teachers.
-A lifelong activist for Civil Rights, Douglass also found success in the newspaper business working for his famous father after he purchased the "New National Era" in 1870, becoming a correspondent.
-Douglass also dabbled in real estate and became a developer in Maryland establishing a beachfront property on twenty-six acres creating a summer resort, acquiring the property in 1892, calling it Highland Beach.
-Interested in and promoting the intellectual life of African Americans, Douglass served as president of the Bethel Literary and Historical Association, a cultural and literary institution for African-Americans in Washington, DC.
+Interested in and promoting the intellectual life of African Americans, Douglass served as president of the Bethel Literary and Historical Association, a cultural and literary institution.
 Douglass also joined the District of Columbia's branch for the National Association for the Advancement of Colored People.
 He died at the age of 76.

 Joshua Lawrence Chamberlain (1828-1914)

-Joshua Lawrence Chamberlain returned to Maine a hero after the Civil War living in pain and sometimes ill health due to the severe wound he sustained at Petersburg.
-A member of the Republican Party, Chamberlain served as Governor of Maine for four, one year terms 1866-1869 then served as President of Bowdoin College, where he had been a professor of rhetoric before the war from 1871-1883.
-He spoke eloquently at the dedication of the 20th Maine Monument on Little Round Top in 1888 famously saying, “On great fields something abides, on great fields something remains,” a quote often invoked in the Civil War battlefield preservation movement.
-He remained active in the affairs of the Grand Army of the Republic until his health, due to his lingering wounds, forced him to stop.
-In 1893 he received the Congressional Medal of Honor for his actions on Little Round Top on July 2, 1863.
-Chamberlain finally succumbed to his wounds and died in 1914 at the age of 85.
+Chamberlain returned to Maine a hero after the Civil War living in pain and sometimes ill health due to the severe wound he sustained at Petersburg.
+A member of the Republican Party, Chamberlain served as Governor of Maine for four, one year terms 1866-1869 then served as President of Bowdoin College.
+He spoke at the dedication of the 20th Maine Monument on Little Round Top in 1888 famously saying, “On great fields something abides, on great fields something remains,” a quote often invoked in the Civil War battlefield preservation movement.
+Chamberlain died in 1914 at the age of 85.
 He is buried in Pine Grove Cemetery in Brunswick, Maine.

-After the Civil War, Upton continued his military service as an instructor, most notably as the Commandant of West Point from 1870-1875.
-During this time he wrote: A New System of Infantry Tactics, The Armies of Asia and Europe, and The Military Policy of the United States from 1775.
-These and other writings, drawn from his experiences in the Civil War—as well as his own personal observations of foreign military practices—advocated dramatic changes in the American Armed Forces including advanced military education and improved promotion protocols.
+After the war, Upton became a leading tactical innovator.
+He wrote A New System of Infantry Tactics, The Armies of Asia and Europe, and The Military Policy of the United States from 1775.
+These and other writings, drawn from his experiences in the Civil War—as well as his own personal observations of foreign military practices—advocated dramatic changes in the United States Army including advanced military education and improved promotion protocols.
 Upton’s works were widely read in military circles and were later published by Secretary of War Elihu Root.
-In the last years of his life, Upton suffered from severe headaches, quite possibly migraines associated with a brain tumor.
-On March 15, 1881, while commanding the 4th Artillery in Presidio, California, he wrote out his resignation from the Army and promptly took his own life.
-Upton is buried in Fort Hill Cemetery, Auburn, New York
+Throughout his life Upton struggled with health issues and on March 15, 1881, while commanding the 4th Artillery in San Francisco, he wrote out his resignation from the Army and promptly took his own life.
+Upton is buried in Fort Hill Cemetery in Auburn, New York.